-Additionally, it is extremely important to understand the statistical distribution within each of these network metrics to truly understand network performance.
-Jitter, which is latency variation, is a familiar concept to many networking people.
-What is perhaps less well known is the requirement to understand the variation found in these other network metrics.
-In a future blog post I will talk more about this concept but for now, consider the chart below
+Jitter, or latency variation, is a familiar concept to many networking people.
+What’s less well known is the requirement to understand the variation found in these other network metrics.
+In a future blog post, we’ll talk more about this concept but for now, consider the chart below.

-This type of averaging is very common in network monitoring solutions and is implicit in long sample periods (eg 5m, 1m).
+This type of averaging is very common in network monitoring solutions and is implicit in long sample periods (e.g. 5m, 1m).
 Notice the drastic difference between the blue line and the red line at time 3.
-By only looking at the average, it’s easy to think the network has a much lower utilization than actually the case.
-As I will discuss in a future post, plotting the distribution or additional percentiles goes a long way to show you what’s really happening in your network.
+By only looking at the average, you’d think the network has a lower utilization than is actually the case.
+Plotting the distribution or additional percentiles helps show what’s really happening in your network.

-“Network Telemetry is a powerful concept that can make understanding, debugging and optimizing your network.
+Network telemetry is a powerful concept that can improve understanding, debugging, and optimizing your network.

-However, it is important to keep in mind that the network’s goal is to deliver data to its users.
-Measuring network metrics related to individual network elements can contribute to debugging and optimization but offers little insight into the performance of the network as experienced by its users.
+That said, it’s also important to keep in mind that delivering data to users is the network’s goal.
+Measuring network metrics related to individual network elements can contribute to debugging and optimization.
+However, this offers little insight into the performance of the network as experienced by its users.

 To explore the power of network telemetry in your wireless operations, sign up for a free Preseem trial.